Jonathan-Heaney/aria_stats/readme.md

 #### - Voice types are not equally represented in the pool of singers.

 Competition for roles is a lot stiffer for young women than young men in opera.
-Many more female singers (sopranos or mezzo-sopranos) audition than male singers (tenor, baritone, bass, or countertenor).
-[Graph](https://public.tableau.com/app/profile/jonathan.heaney/viz/AriaStats/VoicePartFrequencyCount)
+Many more female singers (sopranos or mezzo-sopranos) audition than male singers (tenor, baritone, bass, or countertenor). [(Graph)](https://public.tableau.com/app/profile/jonathan.heaney/viz/AriaStats/VoicePartFrequencyCount)

+### Changes Across Time

+As part of my data cleaning process, I looked up the premiere year of every opera in the list.
+In so doing, I was able to see which decades and centuries produced the most popular composers, arias, and operas.
+I was also able to track the popularity of different languages across time, to see if a certain country was dominant in a particular era.

+Some takeaways:

+####